rajayonin/dotfiles/vim_cheatsheet.md

 # rajayonin's Vim cheatseet
-My personal cheatsheet for Vim, with the actions/commands I currently (and, want to) use.
+My personal cheatsheet for Vim, with the actions/commands I currently (and, in the near future, want to) use.
 For a more exhaustive cheatsheet please check [Vim Cheat Sheet](vim.rtorr.com/).
 For a quite usefull Vim tutorial and interactive console please check [Interactive Vim tutorial](https://openvim.com/tutorial.html).